Special library: History

 The idea of "special libraries" in the context of sharing a collection of books to a targeted audience was by no means novel.
 The first known libraries, dating back to the beginning of known history, recorded commercial transactions and inventories.
 Today, these fall under the heading of corporate libraries, discussed below.

 The concept of "special libraries" as a distinctive categories of libraries emerged in the United Kingdom and the United States in the nineteenth century.
-The burgeon of various special library association ensued the founding of American Library Association (ALA) in 1876.
+The growth of various special library associations led to the founding of the American Library Association (ALA) in 1876.
 The Medical Library Association was founded in 1898, followed by the American Association of Law Libraries (AALL) in 1906.
-The Special Libraries Association (SLA), which includes corporate libraries, was found in 1909 with 20 librarians.
+The Special Libraries Association (SLA), which includes corporate libraries, was founded in 1909 with 20 librarians.

 Professional associations

 The major professional association for special libraries is the Special Libraries Association, which has chapters in Canada, the US, and Europe.
 The UK based Chartered Institute of Library and Information Professionals and the Australian Library and Information Association also have focus groups devoted to special libraries.
 More special library associations around the world can be found in the list of library associations.
 There are also associations dedicated to supporting specialized libraries within specific fields.
 These include: